geotrellis/geotrellis-ec2-cluster/README.md

 ElasticSearch          | 9200  | [http://localhost:9200](http://localhost:9200)
 Grafana                | 8090  | [http://localhost:8090](http://localhost:8090)

+**Note**: Statsite (the C port of StatsD) is also running alongside Graphite, but its port number (`8125`) is not forwarded because it is meant for intra-cluster communication.

 ### Caching

 In order to speed up things up, you may want to consider using installing the [`vagrant-cachier`](https://github.com/fgrehm/vagrant-cachier) plugin: